-If you are denied New Mexico LIHEAP benefits, you may request a hearing to appeal the decision by mail, by fax, by phone, or in-person within 90 days of when you received the denial.
+If you are denied New Mexico LIHEAP benefits, you may request a hearing to appeal the decision by mail, fax, phone, or in person within 90 days of when you received the denial.

 To appeal by mail, you must complete the form attached to your determination letter and mail the completed form to: